Healthy Homes Assessment Hawkes Bay

 Rental Property Home Assessments Hawkes Bay

-The areas of rental property that are affected through the Healthy Homes Standard in Hawkes Bay include each:
+Areas of rental properties that are impacted with the Healthy Homes Standard in Hawkes Bay include each:

 • Living Room